rezanikfal/Tutorials/Angular/DataAccess.md

 }
 ```
 ### :host
-To apply CSS on the component host.
-Here is the component html:
+- To apply CSS on the component host.
+Here is the component html.
+- ```:host``` allows you to explicitly target the component's **root** element and apply styles directly to it.
+-
 ```htm
 <div>
     <h1>Test</h1>